-We have not achieved profitability since our inception and had an accumulated deficit of \$240.6 million at September 30, 2020.
+We have not achieved profitability since our inception and had an accumulated deficit of \$295.8 million at March 31, 2021.
 We expect to continue to incur significant operating losses for the foreseeable future as we continue our research and development efforts and seek to obtain regulatory approval and commercialization of our ETB candidates.

-We expect our expenses to increase substantially in connection with our ongoing development activities related to MT3724 and MT-5111, co-development activities related to TAK-169, collaboration with Vertex, our pre-clinical programs, and expanding our operating capabilities.
+We expect our expenses to increase substantially in connection with our ongoing development activities related to MT-5111, TAK-169 and MT-6402 collaboration with Vertex, collaboration with BMS, our pre-clinical programs, and expanding our operating capabilities.
 In addition, we expect to incur additional costs associated with operating as a public company.
 We anticipate that our expenses will increase substantially if and as we:

-- support the ongoing Phase II monotherapy study of MT-3724, our lead ETB candidate; - support the ongoing Phase Ib and initiate Phase II clinical trials of MT-3724; - co-develop TAK-169 with Takeda; - continue the research and development of our other ETB candidates, including completing pre-clinical studies and commencing clinical trials; - research activities through the designation of the development candidate(s) with Vertex; - seek to enhance our technology platform using our antigen-seeding technology approach to immuno-oncology; - seek regulatory approvals for any ETB candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any drugs for which we may obtain regulatory approval; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our increased operations; - experience any delays or encounter any issues resulting from any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; - service long-term debt; and - complete the expansion of the Company's cGMP facility.
+- support the ongoing Phase I study of MT-5111; - continue to develop TAK-169 and support the ongoing Phase I study; - support the PD-L1 program including the upcoming Phase I study for MT-6402; - continue the research and development of our other ETB candidates, such as other CD20 targeted molecules, including completing pre-clinical studies and commencing clinical trials; - research activities through the designation of the development candidate(s) with Vertex; - research activities through the designation of the development candidate(s) with Bristol Myers Squibb; - seek to enhance our technology platform using our antigen-seeding technology approach to immuno-oncology; - seek regulatory approvals for any ETB candidates that successfully complete clinical trials; - potentially establish a sales, marketing and distribution infrastructure and scale up manufacturing capabilities to commercialize any drugs for which we may obtain regulatory approval; - add clinical, scientific, operational, financial and management information systems and personnel, including personnel to support our product development and potential future commercialization efforts and to support our increased operations; - experience any delays or encounter any issues resulting from any of the above, including but not limited to failed studies, complex results, safety issues or other regulatory challenges; - service long-term debt; and - complete the expansion of the Company's research and development spaces.

 Payments on the Perceptive Credit Facility commenced April 2018 and were interest only, paid quarterly for the first 24 months.
 Upon the second anniversary of the closing date of the Perceptive Credit Facility, principal payments of \$0.2 million were due each calendar quarter.
 The Perceptive Credit Facility was paid off in May 2020, using proceeds from the K2 Loan and Security Agreement.
-See Note 8, "Borrowing Arrangements" to our unaudited consolidated financial statements for the three and nine months ended September 30, 2020, included in this Quarterly Report on Form 10-Q for additional information regarding the Perceptive Credit Facility and the K2 Loan and Security Agreement.
+See Note 8, "Borrowing Arrangements" to our unaudited consolidated financial statements for the three months ended March 31, 2021, included in this Quarterly Report on Form 10-Q for additional information regarding the Perceptive Credit Facility and the K2 Loan and Security Agreement.

-Because of the numerous risks and uncertainties associated with the development of MT-3724, co-development of TAK-169, collaboration with Vertex and our other pre-clinical programs, and because the extent to which we may enter into collaborations with third parties for development of these ETB candidates is unknown, we are unable to estimate the amounts of increased capital outlays and operating expenses associated with completing the research and development of our ETB candidates.
-Our future capital requirements for MT-3724, MT-5111, TAK-169 or our other pre-clinical programs will depend on many factors, including:
+Because of the numerous risks and uncertainties associated with the development of MT-5111, TAK-169 and MT-6402, collaborations with Vertex and Bristol Myers Squibb and our other pre-clinical programs, and because the extent to which we may enter into collaborations with third parties for development of these ETB candidates is unknown, we are unable to estimate the amount of increased capital outlays and operating expenses associated with completing the research and development of our ETB candidates.
+Our future capital requirements for MT-5111, TAK-169, MT-6402 or our other pre-clinical programs will depend on many factors, including: